born99/vsum_dsf/README.md

 [1] Gygli, Grabner & Van Gool.
 Video Summarization by Learning Submodular Mixtures of Objectives.
 CVPR 2015.

+\* The source are already set up with *gm_submodular*

 ### Download dataset and model parameters

-The source can be tested on Summe dataset provided bt M. gygli *et al.* [2].
+The source can be tested on Summe dataset provided bt M. Gygli *et al.* [2].
 To test the model in the paper, download a `data.zip` [**HERE**](https://www.dropbox.com/sh/lu4pmad4o59kvlj/AABZ_R412HJZnFvR_B_IEt00a?dl=0) and extract it in the folder `vsum_dsf`.

-[2] Gygli, M., Grabner, H., Riemenschneider, H., van Gool, L.: Creating summaries from user videos.
-In: Proc.
-European Conf.
-Computer Vision (ECCV).
-(2014) 505–520
+[2] Gygli M., Grabner, H., Riemenschneider, H., van Gool, L.: Creating summaries from user videos.
+ECCV 2014.

 ## Script